-Before being approved for a traditional term or whole life insurance policy, you should expect to be asked a series of medical questions about your Asthma so that the life insurance underwriter can gain a better understanding about what “causes” you to suffer from Asthma and how “serious” your condition may be.
+This is why, before being approved for a traditional term or whole life insurance policy, you should expect to be asked a series of medical questions about your Asthma so that the life insurance underwriter can better understand what “causes” you to suffer from Asthma and how “serious” your condition may be.

-Asthma is a pre-existing medical condition which is defined by the narrowing and/or swelling of one’s airways combined with the production of extra mucus which can be caused due to a variety of different factors which are typically used to define the “type” of Asthma one may suffer from including:
+Asthma is a pre-existing medical condition that is defined by the narrowing and/or swelling of one’s airways combined with the production of extra mucus, which can be caused by a variety of different factors that are typically used to define the “type” of Asthma one may suffer from including:

 - Allergic Asthma,